pimcore/pimcore/docs/Development_Documentation/02_MVC/02_Template/00_Layouts.md

 ## Introduction

-Layouts define everything that repeats on one page to another, such as a header, footer, navigation and included styles and scripts.
+Layouts define everything that repeats on one page to another, such as a header, footer, navigation.
 Layouts often contain the basic structure of a HTML document, such as `<html>`, `<head>` and the `<body>` tag as well as scripts and stylesheets.

-Layouts in Pimcore are located in the `/website/views/layouts` directory.
+Layouts in Pimcore are located in `/website/views/layouts`.

 ## Usage of Layouts